Military and Foreign Affairs

 Keith Rosenblum is former Senior Border Reporter for the Arizona Republic and former Sonora Correspondent for the Daily Star.
 Keith served as press secretary for more than two years for Rep. Jim Kolbe, R-AZ, retired.
 Keith is founder of the website MexLink, which connects Americans to industry, government and media in Mexico.
 He is author of a book analyzing the New York Times stories (1997) about a former governor, and now senator, of Sonora state, Manilo Fabio Beltones.

-Sheldon Fishman is an LPL Financial Certified Financial Planner™ professional located at Tucson, Arizona-based Pyramid Federal Credit Union, where he offers members financial and investment planning services.
+Sheldon Fishman is a Certified Financial Planner™ professional and LPL Financial Consultant, located in Tucson, Arizona, where he offers members financial and investment planning services.
 Shelly holds a BA from City University of New York, an MBA from Fordham University and an advanced certificate in Finance from Wharton.
 Shelly serves on several boards of directors in Tucson and is a former managing director of the Dublin Internet Exchange and PAIX-Dublin.